ekinolik/jax-react-client/README.md

 # JAX React Client

-A React client for the JAX (Options Delta Exposure) service.
+A React client for the JAX (Options Delta and Gamma Exposure) service.
 This client provides a simple interface to interact with the JAX gRPC service.

 ## Installation